AT&T Data Breach Lawsuit MDL Established in Texas Federal Court for Pretrial Proceedings

 A panel of federal judges has determined that all AT&T data breach lawsuits filed throughout the federal court system will be consolidated as part of an MDL (Multi-District Litigation) before one U.S. District Judge in Texas, for coordinated discovery and pretrial proceedings.

-Over the past few months, there have been a rapidly growing number of claims brought on behalf of the more than 70 million customers’ whose personal identifying information was leaked on the Dark Web in a massive data breach.
+Over the past few months, there have been a rapidly growing number of individuals signing up for the AT&T data breach lawsuit seeking class action status on behalf of the more than 70 million customers’ whose personal identifying information was leaked on the Dark Web in a massive data breach.
 Although information about the breach just recently came to light, lawsuits allege that AT&T knew about the security failure for years, and failed to take steps to protect current and former customers.

 Each of the AT&T data breach lawsuits raise similar questions of fact and law, not only seeking credit monitoring and fraud protections for vulnerable customers, but plaintiffs are also pursuing additional financial compensation for damage that has already been caused by the release of their personal information.